lawki/reindeer-times/README.md

 ## Getting Started

-To start off, clone the current repository in your favourite terminal in an easy to remember directory -
+To start off, clone the current repository in an easy to remember directory via your favourite terminal -
 > git clone https://github.com/lawki/reindeer-times.git

 Navigate to the Poject -